-The latest public release of Alt-Ergo is version 1.01.
-It was released in February 16, 2016.
-It is freely available under the terms of the CeCILL-C license, except for the (OCamlPro) plugins that are provided for a non-commercial purpose only.
+The latest release of Alt-Ergo is version 2.3.0.
+It was released in February 11, 2019.
+It is available under the terms of the OCamlPro Non Commercial license version 1.

 |public release 1.01